MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_dyeable.md

 # Item Documentation - minecraft:dyeable

 `minecraft:dyeable` enables custom items to be dyed in cauldrons.
-To use the dyeable component, the format version on the item and the attachable needs to be 1.21.30 or greater.
+To use the dyeable component, the format version on the item and the attachable needs to have a `format_version` of **1.21.30** or greater.

 ## Parameters